-Embedded finance helps deliver more efficient and smarter services on B2C (the consumer side).
+Embedded finance helps deliver more efficient and innovative services on B2C (the consumer side).
 It also offers an innovation level and opportunities for B2B (business-to-business).

 B2B networks can use embedded finance to stop delayed and late payments in their tracks.
-Machine learning assesses prior payment trends to generate probabilistic evaluations of the few that are unlikely to be paid.
-Businesses can pay the rest of the invoices automatically when received.
+Machine learning assesses prior payment trends to generate probabilistic evaluations of the few unlikely to be paid.
+Businesses can spend the rest of the invoices automatically when received.

 Importantly, this technology may be integrated into all aspects of the payment processes for suppliers, including Purchase-to-Pay (P2P) platforms, payment processing systems, and Enterprise Resource Planning (ERP) systems, to increase the speed at which money is made available to suppliers.